Pushed to the Edge of Survival

 An hour and 55 minutes later, Kim finished.
 She came down the stairs with two massive suitcases and a stuffed carry-on bag to see her father, Calvin.
-At 48 years old, he was a tall man at 6’3” with a full head of curly black hair and despite not working out, a body built like a tank.
-His Jamaican and Cuban genetics gave him a dashing, exotic look that Emelia appreciated every time she gazed upon him.
+At 48 years old, he was a tall man at 6ʹ3ʺ with a full head of curly black hair, and despite not working out, a body built like a tank.
+His Jamaican and Cuban heritage gave him a dashing, exotic look that Emelia appreciated every time she gazed upon him.
 Calvin tried to pick up her suitcases.
-“Hold it, Kipper.”
-He said.
+“Hold it, Kipper,” he said.
 “This is too heavy.
 What have you got in here?”

 “Kipper, you have way too many clothes.
 We will only be away for seven days.”

 “Well, the airlines only allow one suitcase and a small carry-on per person.
-Also, the suitcase must weigh fewer than 50 pounds.”
+Also, the suitcase must weigh less than fifty pounds.”

 Twenty minutes later, a deflated Kim finished packing and looked up to see her 22-year-old older brother, Marcus.
-He stood 6’2” and always had a confident smile.
-Today, he combed his hair to the side and wore with a stylish basketball themed shirt.
+He stood six-feet-two and always had a confident smile.
+Today, he had combed his hair to the side and wore a stylish basketball-themed shirt.
 Marcus greeted her with a big grin.
-“Hey, spud.”
+“Hey, Spud.”

-Kim shot back in a mocking tone, “I don’t like it when you call me spud!
-Especially by your college-educated butt!”
+Kim shot back in a mocking tone, “I don’t like it when you call me Spud!
+Especially your college-educated butt!”

 “Thanks, brother.
 I love you, but I’m way stressed.”

-The family all walked towards the black Ford Explorer SUV with Marcus carrying Kim’s suitcase.
+The family all walked toward the black Ford Explorer SUV with Marcus carrying Kim’s suitcase.
 Emelia addressed the group, “Do we have tickets, homework, and swimsuits?”